Photo by Alex Yuzhakov / Shutterstock

 Now that the industry has matured and the interfaces for controlling drones keep getting more intuitive, it’s a great time to jump into the world of piloting unmanned aerial vehicles, or if you’re already a pro, it might be time to look at expanding your collection.
 And if you want to pilot a manned vertical take-off and landing vehicle, we’ve got you covered there, too.

-Here we present six of the best drones that are sure to tantalize drone enthusiasts, whether you’re a passionate photographer, an adrenaline junkie who wants to immortalize the latest adventures, or simply someone who needs to get the perfect selfie every time.
+To save you some time finding endless reviews of drones, we present six of the best drones that are sure to tantalize drone enthusiasts, whether you’re a passionate photographer, an adrenaline junkie who wants to immortalize the latest adventures, or simply someone who needs to get the perfect selfie every time.

 DJI Mavic 2

 DJI is the undisputed leader in the consumer drone market—and for good reason.
 For years, it has offered some of the best and most reliable drones across a number of categories.
 The latest major addition to the brand’s stable is the Mavic 2, a compact drone with an impressive photographic pedigree that improves upon its predecessor by nearly every metric.

 Front and center is the drone’s new 20-megapixel, HDR-enabled camera from famed Swedish camera maker Hasselblad.
 To help you capture killer 4K video with that sweet new camera, the drone’s obstacle sensing and following abilities have been enhanced, and it is faster and quieter and flies longer than the original model.
 Along with the Mavic 2, DJI also offers the Mavic 2 Zoom, which uses a different camera with—you guessed it—an optical zoom.

 YOU MAY ALSO LIKE: LUXURY SUPER YACHTS TO PRIVATELY CHARTER